hesstobi/vagrant-docker-swarm/README.md

 The docker swarm is built automatically by sharing the worker token via a shared file on the host machine.

+A private network starting at 10.2.2.2 (manager node) is created and incremented by one for each worker.

 # Usage

 SSH into the different machines with their names: